-In this Surefire XH30 weapon light review, let's take a look at its new features, specs and compare it against the older Surefire X300U.
+In this Surefire XH30 review guide, let's take a look at its new features, specs and compare it against the older Surefire X300U.

 Let's check it out